ozoidemi/ePaper_guest_dashboard/README.md

    cd config/custom_components
    ```

-3. Copy the `canvas_struct.h` into that directory.
+3. Copy the `canvas_struct.h` file into that directory.

-    - If you don't know how to, you can:
+    - If you don't know how, you can:

         - Create a new file called `canvas_struct.h'.